 Case Study: Green Running

-A combined team of our engineers and our sister company Green Running implemented structured and unstructured databases and distributed computing tools such as Hadoop, Spark and Pig to perform parallelised machine learning and statistical analysis on the huge and growing Green Running dataset.
+Our data scientists working with the team at Green Running implemented structured and unstructured databases and distributed computing tools such as Hadoop, Spark and Pig to perform parallelised machine learning and statistical analysis on the huge and growing Green Running dataset.

 From our blog